-Personal wellbeing estimates by London borough (2020/21)
+Personal wellbeing estimates by London borough (2021/22)

 Living standards are not just about poverty, income and wealth.
-A wide range of other factors contribute to living standards and well-being and, again, there is a large range of outcomes across London on many of these indicators.
+A wide range of other factors contribute to living standards and there is a large range of outcomes across London on many of these indicators.
 This indicator looks at the measures of well-being both in London and England before and during the COVID-19 pandemic.

-Both anxiety and life satisfaction are measured on a 0-10 scale, where 0 indicates low levels of anxiety and well-being, while 10 indicates high levels.
+Anxiety and life satisfaction are measured on a 0-10 scale, where 0 indicates low levels of anxiety and well-being, while 10 indicates high levels.
 As such, low anxiety scores indicate higher levels of well-being (lower anxiety), while low life satisfaction scores indicate lower levels of well-being.

-In 2020/21, average well-being score in London (7.27) was lower than in England as a whole (7.38), with a substantial decrease in both scores compared to 2018/19 (7.58 and 7.71, respectively).
+In 2021/22, average well-being score in London (7.46) was lower than in England as a whole (7.55), with a substantial decrease in both scores compared to 2018/19 (7.58 and 7.71, respectively).

 Note that comparisons across areas should be treated with a degree of caution due to differences in sample size.
 The average scores are meant as an indication of well-being and not as a direct measurement.